arienkock/java-incremental-builder/builder/README.md

 4. A WatchService option for continuous rebuilding
 5. Auto clean class files on delete (more WatchService)

-# Why this isn't very useful
+# Why this isn't so amazing
-IDE's can already do this
+IDE's can already do this, and there's also [Zinc](https://github.com/typesafehub/zinc)